newlin83/liminalforms/src/content/docs/reference/about.md

 title: About
 ---

-I created this site after personal reflection on what has been happening since 2019 and my best attempt at a comprehensive explanation.
+I created this site because I thought it needed to be made .

-This site uses Starlight and an Edward Tufte inspired layout.
-The site is hosted on my github page.
+This site uses [Starlight](https://starlight.astro.build/) and a modified [Edward Tufte CSS](https://github.com/eobrain/classless-tufte-css) layout.

+This site is on github [newlin83/liminalforms](https://github.com/newlin83/liminalforms)